John Davenport (minister): Early life

 Born in Coventry, Warwickshire, England to a wealthy family, Davenport was educated at Oxford University.
 He matriculated at Merton College in 1613 but migrated to Magdalen Hall two years later, probably because of its reputation at the time for its Calvinist and Puritan sympathies.
 However, Davenport did not complete his degree during this time, returning to Oxford in 1625 when he took the degrees of BD and MA.

 His father was Henry Davenport (1567 – May 29, 1627), draper, alderman, and mayor of Coventry, son of Edward Davenport, mayor of Coventry (1551-2).
 His mother was Winifred Barnaby (1569 - April 12, 1597).

-His brother was the Catholic theologian Francis Davenport.
+His brother was the Catholic theologian Francis Davenport, chaplain to Queens Catherine of Braganza and Henrietta Maria de Bourbon.